tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Category of object properties that apply to Issues.'

 ### Comment

-'Category of properties that apply to Issues.'
+'Properties that relate Issues to IssiueMethods, Criteria, and dataQualityDimensions.'

 ********************